uni-algo/uni-algo/README.md

 str8.insert(pos, uni::utf32to8(std::u32string{U'😼'})); // This emoji use 1 code point

 // The same way a grapheme can be appended or inserted and of course you don't even need
-// Convert module if your grapheme or a code point is already in UTF-8 encoding.
+// Conversion module if your grapheme or a code point is already in UTF-8 encoding.

 // Output: 🏴󠁧󠁢󠁷󠁬󠁳󠁿👨‍👩‍👧😼🧙‍♀️😺
 ```